Broccoli can be a challenge to grow.

 We grew ‘De Cicco’ an heirloom variety known for many side shoots.

-You can harvest broccoli side shoots at the same time as harvesting the leaves
+You can harvest broccoli side shoots at the same time as harvesting the leaves.

 Often broccoli plants that don’t head up properly can create decent side shoot production.
 This is when you need to keep an eye on the plant and harvest consistently.
 You don’t want your broccoli plants flowering.

+Yes, you can eat broccoli leaves.
 You can enjoy broccoli leaves the way you eat any of the leafy greens.

 Like most greens, they are the most tender when young.
 The older the plants get, the tougher the leaves.
-In general, I found broccoli leaves to be wonderful sauteed or cooked.
+In general, I found broccoli leaves to be wonderful sautéed or cooked.
 If you’d like to eat them raw, the younger tender leaves are better.